 How are Monthly Income Plans Taxed?

-Although dividends from MIPs are not subject to income taxes, they are subject to dividend distribution tax of around 30% which is payable by the mutual fund house to the relevant government agency.
+Dividends from MIPs are not subject to income taxes but to dividend distribution tax of around 30% which is payable by the mutual fund house to the relevant government agency.
 For example, if the fund house declares a Re.
-1 per unit dividend, approximately Re 0.30 per unit is payable to the government as dividend distribution tax.
+1 per unit dividend, approximately Re.
+0.30 per unit is payable to the government as dividend distribution tax.
 The fund house directs this to the investor as part of the expense ratio of the fund.
 However, the dividend then received is not taxed further.

 Long-term capital gains are applicable to monthly income plan units that have been held for over 3 years from the allotment date.
 In case such units are switched or redeemed, the profits obtained are subject to a tax rate of 20% with indexation benefits.
 In case indexation benefits are not available or availed, the applicable tax reduces to 10%.